 Cutting EPS foam with a good and even cheap hot wire knife is much less harmful than other common products you may use in your modeling hobby, e.g., aerosol sprays, paint thinners, and volatile adhesives (source).
 Melting EPS foam releases mostly water vapor and carbon dioxide (CO2), which are natural by-products of your exhaled breath.

 The dust from cutting foam with physical saws or sanding methods can be harmful.
+Be careful.
 The fine particles produced by these shaping techniques can irritate your respiratory system.

 Additionally, other types of foam you may use with a hot wire cutter may produce more toxic fumes.
 For example, fumes like hydrogen halides and other vapors should be vented away from your working space.